 What happens when the factoring process begins?

-- Advances a certain percentage of the invoice amounts to your business.
+- The funding company advances a certain percentage of the invoice amounts to your business.

-- Holds a percentage of the invoice amounts as a reserve.
+- The factor holds a percentage of the invoice amounts as a reserve.

 - Assumes the right to receive payment on the invoices.

-- Receives payment on the invoices from your customers.
+- The funding company receives payment on the invoices from your customers.

-- Rebates to your business the reserve amount minus a small service fee.
+- The factor rebates the reserve amount minus a small service fee to your business.

-This sounds too good to be true.
+Sounds too good to be true?
 Is there a catch?

 There is no catch at all.
 Perhaps you have not been exposed to this type of asset-based financing before.
-Factoring has been a powerful financial tool for centuries but until recently, only very large corporations could qualify for this service.
-Now small to medium-size companies can qualify and receive the same benefits.
+Factoring has been a powerful financial tool for centuries, but until recently, only huge corporations could qualify for this service.
+Now small to medium-size companies can be eligible and receive the same benefits.